 Car from Yogyakarta: 7 hours

-PLEASE NOTE: The condition of the road between Pangandaran and JavaCove (the last 30 km to get here) is in a very bad condition so the above times may be longer.
+PLEASE NOTE: The road between Pangandaran and JavaCove (the last 30 km) is in bad condition so the above times may be longer.

-Our privately chartered car transfers are outsourced to a reliable operator who will pick you up from airports/hotels in Jakarta, Yogyakarta or Bandung any time of the day or night.
+Our privately chartered car transfers are outsourced to a reliable operator who will pick you up at any time of the day or night from airports/hotels in Jakarta, Yogyakarta or Bandung.

 For rates and booking please see the Rates, Packages, Booking page on our website.
 The best option is a car from Bandung to JavaCove - fly 'AirAsia' www.airasia.com to Bandung daily from Bali, Singapore & Kuala Lumpur.